K9ineX3D/CTF-Writeups/TryHackMe/cmspit.md

 ***● What is the name of the Content Management System (CMS) installed on the server?***

-Ans: The CMS name is displayed on the login page (cockpit).
+The CMS name is displayed on the login page
+Ans: cockpit

 ***● What is the version of the Content Management System (CMS) installed on the server?***

-Ans: TThe version number can be found in the login page's source code.
-Right-click the page, open the source code, and examine it carefully (0.11.1).
+The version number can be found in the login page's source code.
+Right-click the page, open the source code, and examine it carefully
+Ans: 0.11.1

 ***● What is the path that allow user enumeration?***

-**Path: /auth/check**\
 This endpoint in Cockpit CMS 0.11.1 is vulnerable to NoSQL Injection (CVE-2020-35846), allowing attackers to enumerate valid usernames.
+Ans: /auth/check

 **Exploitation:**\
 There’s both an automated and a manual exploit; let’s try the automated one first.